krissanapipukmutt/Carrental/docs/architecture.md

   sum(case when payment_type = 'deposit' then amount else 0 end) as deposits,
   sum(case when payment_type = 'refund' then amount else 0 end) as refunds,
   sum(amount) as total_income
-from public.payments
+from car_rental.payments
 group by 1
 order by 1 desc;

--- 2. Car utilization (percentage of days rented within the last 90 days) create materialized view public.mv_car_utilization as with rental_days as ( select
+-- 2. Car utilization (percentage of days rented within the last 90 days) create materialized view car_rental.mv_car_utilization as with rental_days as ( select
     car_id,